-Patent Owner filed a Motion to Strike Exhibit 1193 and "associated arguments and testimony that rely on this exhibit."
-Paper 59, 1.
-We do not rely on any of such evidence in rendering this Decision.
+Patent Owner filed a Motion to Strike (1) Exhibit 1193 and "associated arguments and testimony that rely on this exhibit," and (2) certain portion of the Reply that presents "a new argument that Kurrle (Ex.
+1571) discloses a humanized antibody with a 'consensus' sequence," and "the testimony relying on" this "new theory."
+Paper 58, 1.
+We do not rely on any of these exhibits, testimony, or arguments in rendering this Decision.
 Thus, we dismiss Patent Owner's Motion to Strike as moot.